-Internship can take place in various agencies/organizations/industries such as corporations, banks, hospitals, hospitality industry, research and academic institutions, marketing firms, human service agencies, voluntary agencies, government departments, gymnasiums, fitness and health clubs, speciality clinics etc. Some students may receive remuneration whereas others may not and some others may have to pay for the internship.
+Internship can take place in various agencies/organizations/industries such as corporations, banks, hospitality industry, research and academic institutions, marketing firms, human service agencies, voluntary agencies, government departments, etc. Some students may receive remuneration whereas others may not and some others may have to pay for the internship.